greiginsydney/captureKNX/docs/README.md

 # captureKNX documentation

-If you're new to the captureKNX, there's plenty of documentation to whet your whistle.
+If you're new to captureKNX, there's plenty of documentation to whet your whistle.

 ## Shopping list